IAS 12 paras 81(c), 81(g) tax reconciliation and deferred tax balances with detailed explanatory notes

 We publish our tax policy on our website (https://www.co-operative.coop/ethics/tax-policy) and have complied with the commitments set out in that policy.

-Footnotes to taxation note 8:
+Footnotes to Taxation note 8:

-iv) Deferred tax is an accounting concept that reflects how some income and expenses can affect the tax charge in different periods to when they are reflected for accounting purposes.
-These differences are a result of tax legislation.
+ii) Deferred tax is an accounting concept that reflects how some income and expenses can affect the tax charge in different periods to when they are reflected for accounting purposes.
+These differences are a result of tax legislation which require us to make these adjustments in our annual tax returns.
+The £73m deferred tax charge mainly relates to the net use of temporary differences in respect of the movements on pension assets and capital allowances not yet claimed.
+Note 14 gives further detail on how each deferred tax balance has moved in the year.

-vi) Some expenses incurred by the Group may be entirely appropriate charges for inclusion in its financial statements but are not allowed as a deduction against taxable income when calculating the Group’s tax liability.
+iv) Some expenses incurred by the Group may be entirely appropriate charges for inclusion in its financial statements but are not allowed as a deduction against taxable income when calculating the Group’s tax liability.
 Examples of this include some repairs, entertaining costs and certain legal costs.

 Accounting policies